atkinso5/kinact_KI_Calculator/README.md

 ## Citations
 This code is free to use but please cite "Mader & Keillor, *ACS Med.
 Chem.
 Lett.* **2024**, *15*, xxxx" and the GitHub link when using it. <br>

-The Excel spreadsheet was developed and is maintained by Jeff Keillor.
+The Excel spreadsheet was developed and is maintained by Jeffrey Keillor (University of Ottawa). (http://keillor-research-group.com)

 The Python code (based on the Excel spreadsheet) was developed and is maintained by Bethany Atkinson at [Dunad Therapeutics](https://www.dunadtx.com/).
 Please send all queries regarding the Python code to <bethany.atkinson@dunadtx.com> and <mirco.meniconi@dunadtx.com>.